What you will learn:

 Insulin is a hormone produced by the pancreas that allows glucose in the blood to enter cells and be converted into energy.

 When we develop insulin resistance, our cells no longer "listen" to this signal properly.
 The result?
-Glucose remains in the blood, and the pancreas is forced to produce more and more insulin to compensate.
+It can lead to high insulin levels in the blood.

 At first everything may seem normal, but over time this mechanism breaks down: